axcode07/affine_ai_helper/README.md

 # AFFiNE + LiteLLM “Responses → Chat” Adapter

+Update: Please also add the openai.ts changed file and restart adapter in order for the responeses-adapter to work!

 #### A tiny, production-friendly fix for connecting AFFiNE Copilot to LiteLLM/Ollama when AFFiNE streams to /v1/responses but your stack only supports /v1/chat/completions.